Friday, August 8, 2008

 Would have been a busy kitchen.
 There is a dumbwaiter lift so the food could be delivered HOT to the upper dinning rooms.

 Really enjoyed going into the basement to view the kitchen and the wine cellars.
-We could imagine this area to be very busy and had read that food was plenty and gourmet.
-Loved how the light shone through the windows gleaming off the copper pots.
+We could imagine this area being very busy, and had read that the food was plentiful and gourmet.
+Loved how the light shone through the windows, gleaming off the copper pots.

 How beautiful can a copper pot be!